Best One Watch Collection: Timeless Pieces for Every Budget

 High-End Luxury ($10,000 and Up)

 High end luxury is by far the trickiest category, let’s face it if someone is going to spend $10,000+ on watch the likelihood of having just one watch is rather low.
-On another note while the high retail prices of these watches is definitely barrier of entry for most, actually having the money to spend will not be enough to secure one!

 You might also like: 5 Best Watch Winders for Rolex GMT Worth the Investment

 A person must build up a lucrative relationship with a local authorized dealer (which involves the purchase of multiple watches over a long period of time) OR one must bite the bullet and pay close to double the price on the secondary market.
-All of this said IF it was possible to get any of these watches at retail they would serve incredibly well in a one watch collection!

 • Rolex Daytona: A chronograph from the legendary Rolex, known for its association with the Daytona 500 and Paul Newman.
 Priced at $13,150.